CalABLE Quarterly July 2021

 - 20% Bonds

 1Investments in the FDIC-Insured Portfolio are insured by the FDIC up to $250,000, subject to certain restrictions.
-For additional information on the FDIC-Insured Portfolio, including information on FDIC insurance, please see the Program Disclosure Statement and Participation Agreement (PDF).↩
+For additional information on the FDIC-Insured Portfolio, including information on FDIC insurance, please see the Program Disclosure Statement (PDF).↩

 2, 3The funding agreement is an insurance product that guarantees a minimum interest rate.↩